Image Slider

 A selection of Japanese protein bars and snacks at a supermarket.

-Japan has a great variety of health-conscious protein bars for busy people.
-Some of the most popular are Calorie Mate and In bars.
-You can also find a good selection of protein drinks like Savas, as well as nomuyoguruto (drinkable yogurt).
+Japan offers a wide variety of health-conscious meal bars designed for busy lifestyles.
+Among the most popular are Calorie Mate and In bars.
+Convenience stores offer a wide selection of protein drinks such as Savas, and sweet nomu-yoguruto (drinkable yogurt).
+Just like overseas, these quick morning meals are a common Japanese breakfast

 A hand holding up a wrapped onigiri rice ball, still in the plastic.

-Another, slightly more traditional quick breakfast is onigiri.
-Students and workers alike often eat this on the way to school or work as it’s easy to eat with your hands.
-These rice balls can include protein such as fish, vegetables or pickles, like umeboshi or pickled plum.
-Some of the most popular are tuna mayonnaise and salmon.
+Another slightly more traditional quick breakfast is onigiri.
+Students and workers often eat it on the way to school or work because it’s easy to hold and eat with your hands.
+These rice balls may be filled with fish, vegetables or pickles such as pickled plum.
+Popular flavors include tuna mayonnaise and salmon.

 A classic Japanese breakfast: Tamago kake gohan, featuring steamed rice with raw egg stirred in and seaweed on top.

-One of the quickest and simplest breakfasts, with ingredients everyone has at home.
-A bowl of steamed rice with a raw egg or two cracked over top and then whisked in quickly to lightly cook the egg.
-It’s often enjoyed with soy sauce and is a favorite of busy people or with children who prefer milder tastes.
+One of the quickest and simplest Japanese breakfast foods, tamago kake gohan uses ingredients commonly found at home.
+A bowl of steamed rice is topped with a raw egg, then mixed quickly so the heat of the rice gently cooks the egg.
+It’s usually seasoned with soy sauce and is popular with busy people and children.

 A bowl of soba, featuring buckwheat noodles in a dash broth with a garnish of spring onion.

-For another traditional option, you can stand shoulder to shoulder with the business people starting their day and slurp a quick, hot bowl of tachigui soba, or standing noodles
+For another traditional option, you can stand shoulder to shoulder with business people starting their day and enjoy a quick, hot bowl of tachigui soba, also known as standing noodles.
+These buckwheat noodles are served in a fish-based dashi broth and are often topped with tempura vegetables, sweet, deep-fried tofu and green onions.
+It is one of the fastest and most satisfying ways to grab breakfast on the go.

 Three men standing at a ramen shop, eating ramen.

-That’s right, the iconic Japanese ramen is also becoming a morning trend.
-A lot of ramen places are open until 4 or 5 am and are often the last stop after a night of bar-hopping, making it a popular choice for a Japanese breakfast.
-Some younger people are starting their days with “asa-ra,” a hearty bowl of morning ramen.
+The iconic Japanese ramen is also a breakfast item.
+Many ramen shops stay open until 4 or 5 am and are often the final stop after a night out, which has made ramen a popular breakfast choice.
+Some younger people start their day with asa-ra, a hearty bowl of morning ramen.

 The table laid with a traditional Japanese breakfast at Nihonbashi Asada (Mitsui Garden Hotel Nihonbashi Premier).

-For an iconic traditional Japanese breakfast experience featuring miso soup and delicious grilled fish, visit Nihonbashi Asada in the Mitsui Garden Hotel.
+For an iconic traditional Japanese breakfast featuring miso soup and expertly prepared grilled fish, visit Nihonbashi Asada inside the Mitsui Garden Hotel.

 A brunch dish at Latte Graphic Jiyugaoka, featuring a sauce-covered poached egg and salmon in the shape of a rose.